vertec-io/pl3xus/examples/control-demo/README.md

 To fully test this example, you would need to:

-1. Create a Leptos client that uses `eventwork_client` to:
+1. Create a Leptos client that uses `pl3xus_client` to:
    - Display the list of robots
    - Show which client has control of each robot
    - Provide UI to request/release control